its-tushar-bit/sonatype-firewall-extension/.github/pull_request_template.md

-Find below the links to the Jira ticket(s) and Jenkins build:

 Jira ticket(s) link:

-Jenkins build link:
+PR Checklist:

-I have included Functional Tests in this PR.
+- [ ] I have included Functional Tests in this PR.
+- [ ] I have run one full build